What is Prescriptive Analytics?

 - Presents macro and granular views of your business

 - Technology pays for itself with increased profitability

 When it comes to sales enablement and marketing, prescriptive analytics is your best friend.

 Data is the lifeblood of customer behavior.
 The most successful sales teams understand this.
 They embrace prescriptive analysis as a powerful competitive advantage.

 Imagine being able to articulate prospects’ pain points better than they can.
 Imagine knowing exactly when to place a phone call to a potential buyer at the precise time that they’re the most likely to buy.

 However, the further up the hierarchy you go (from descriptive, to diagnostic, to predictive, to prescriptive), the more challenging the analysis becomes to execute manually.
-Unaided by technology and software, scaling your business intelligence beyond just one customer is a fool’s errand.
+Without technology and software, scaling your business intelligence beyond one customer is a fool’s errand.